vkbaba/gp_prerequisites_check/README.md

 PASSED: The Value of vm/dirty_background_ratio is correctly set to '3'.
 PASSED: The Value of vm/dirty_ratio is correctly set to '10'.
 PASSED: Passwordless SSH login for gpadmin on localhost is enabled.
-ERROR: The The readahead value for /dev/sdb is '256', but we expected it to be '16384'.
+PASSED: The The readahead value for /dev/sdb is correctly set to '16384'.
+PASSED: /etc/rc.d/rc.local contains '/sbin/blockdev'.
-ERROR: The The output of the command 'ethtool -g ens192' is '256', but we expected it to be '4096'.
+PASSED: The The output of the command 'ethtool -g ens192' is correctly set to '4096'.
+PASSED: /etc/rc.d/rc.local contains '/sbin/ethtool'.
-ERROR: The MTU size for ens192 is '1500', but we expected it to be '9000'.
+PASSED: The MTU size for ens192 is correctly set to '9000'.
+PASSED: /etc/rc.d/rc.local contains '/sbin/ip link'.
+PASSED: The Owner of /home/gpadmin/.bashrc is correctly set to 'gpadmin'.
+PASSED: The Group of /home/gpadmin/.bashrc is correctly set to 'gpadmin'.
+PASSED: /home/gpadmin/.bashrc contains 'source /usr/local/greenplum-db/greenplum_path.sh'.
+PASSED: The Owner of /usr/local/greenplum-db is correctly set to 'gpadmin'.
+PASSED: The Group of /usr/local/greenplum-db is correctly set to 'gpadmin'.
+PASSED: The Owner of /usr/local/greenplum-db-6.24.3 is correctly set to 'gpadmin'.
+PASSED: The Group of /usr/local/greenplum-db-6.24.3 is correctly set to 'gpadmin'.
+PASSED: The expected entry "gpadmin ALL=(ALL) NOPASSWD: ALL" is in the sudoers file.
 PASSED: The apr installation is correctly set to 'installed'.
 PASSED: The apr-util installation is correctly set to 'installed'.
 PASSED: The dstat installation is correctly set to 'installed'.